 When talking about divorce, the focus often centers on the husband and wife.
 But numerous studies have emerged showing the long-term impact of divorce on children.
 This calls for a need to focus on helping kids cope with the mental and emotional difficulties they face when their parents decide to go their separate ways.
 Another factor that can have a negative consequence for children is when there is no direct communication used during the process.
 The moment you hire a divorce attorney to handle the legal aspect of the case, that is when things tend to escalate.
 The kids are almost always caught in the middle of two warring parties.
 This is why professional mediation is helpful during this time because it can be easy for parents to overlook the welfare of their offspring.
 When the divorce is child-centered, then you can be sure that your kids will feel protected and safe.

 How does divorce effect children?

+As mentioned above, numerous studies have been conducted to determine the exact impact that divorce can have on children.
+But one thing is for sure: the experience tends to be mostly negative.
 According to the research, preschoolers most experience heightened levels of anxiety and fear when their parents get a divorce.
 The older the child is, the better they are able to adjust to the situation.
 But there is still no guarantee that everyone can cope in the same way.

 One of the negative emotional effects of divorce on children is that they might feel a sense of abandonment.
 When both parents are too focused on parting ways from each other, the kids may feel left out.
 There is no sense of continuity when it comes to family routines and they could be neglected.
 They have nowhere to turn to for a sense of security.